• Skip to main content

 Right next to the CN Tower is Ripley’s Aquarium of Canada.
 It’s an impressive aquarium with hundreds of marine species.
 Unfortunately, 24 hours in Toronto doesn’t leave a lot of time.

-If you plan a longer trip, check out the aquarium and some of the other sites in the area, such as nearby Roundhouse Park and the Toronto Railway Museum.
+If you plan a longer trip, check out the aquarium and some of the other sites in the area, such as the nearby Roundhouse Park and the Toronto Railway Museum.

 Stroll along the Toronto Waterfront and enjoy the fresh air